Inside Villa Windsor: The Parisian Palace of British Royal Romance and Scandal

 The tragic accident that took Princess Diana's life was widely known in Hong Kong, but little did I know at the time that Villa Windsor held such a poignant link to her story.
 This revelation adds a deeply personal and emotional layer to the villa’s already fascinating history.

 Later that year, Al-Fayed announced an auction of the Duke and Duchess of Windsor's possessions from the villa, which included deeply personal items such as the desk at which Edward had abdicated in 1936, a vast collection of photographs, and a doll given to Edward by Queen Mary.
-Although the auction was postponed following the deaths of Diana and Dodi, it eventually took place in February 1998 at Sotheby's New York, featuring more than 40,000 objects.
-The proceeds from the auction were directed to the Dodi Fayed International Charitable Foundation and causes associated with the late Princess of Wales.
-The nine-day auction of the contents of the Duke and Duchess of Windsor brought in about $23 million, more than three times the estimated value.
+Although the auction was postponed following the deaths of Diana and Dodi, it eventually took place in February 1998 at Sotheby's in New York, featuring more than 40,000 objects.
+The proceeds from the auction were directed to the Dodi Fayed International Charitable Foundation and to causes associated with the late Princess of Wales.
+The nine-day auction of the Duke and Duchess's belongings brought in approximately $23 million—more than three times the estimated value.
 It was believed that members of the British royal family anonymously purchased many items from the sale.

-Neuilly-sur-Seine is twinned with the Royal Borough of Windsor, established in 1955, shortly after the Duke of Windsor moved to Paris.
-The concept of twinning, originating in Europe at the turn of the 20th century, grew significantly after World War II to promote friendship and reconciliation.
+The twinning between Neuilly-sur-Seine and the Royal Borough of Windsor, England, was established in 1955, shortly after the Duke of Windsor moved to Paris.
+This partnership reflects the broader European movement of town twinning, which gained momentum after World War II to promote friendship and reconciliation between communities.
+The concept of town twinning originated in Europe at the turn of the 20th century and expanded significantly in the post-war period, fostering cultural exchanges and mutual understanding among nations.

-The mansion has never been open to the public before, but it is set to undergo an ambitious restoration and open to the public in 2025, delayed from the initial plan for 2024.
+The mansion has never been open to the public before, but it is set to undergo an ambitious restoration and open to visitors in 2025, delayed from the initial plan for 2024.
+(As of today, May 23, 2025) the villa remains closed to the public.

 In 2021, the City of Paris launched a call for expressions of interest, leading to a selection process among several candidates.
 The Paris Council ultimately decided to entrust the management of Villa Windsor in the Bois de Boulogne to the Fondation Mansart, recognized by the French State for its public interest.
 This decision was related to the foundation's successful restoration of the nearby Château de Bagatelle in the Bois de Boulogne woods.
 The concession also includes the neighboring residence located at number 10 of the same road, forming a single historical and cultural complex.